cos418atPrinceton/assignments_template/assignment1-2/README.md

 <p>
   For the next two parts of this assignment, we will provide you with a significant amount of scaffolding code to get started.
   The relevant code is under this directory.
-  We will ensure that all the code we supply works on the CS servers (cycles.cs.princeton.edu).
+  We will ensure that all the code we supply works on the CS servers (cycles/courselab).
-  We expect that it is likely to work on your own development environment that supports Go.
 </p>